umijs/umi/docs/guide/html-template.md

 ## Modify the default template

-Create a new files `src/pages/document.ejs`, umi stipulates that if this file exists, it will be used as the default template.
+Create a new file `src/pages/document.ejs`, umi stipulates that if this file exists, it will be used as the default template.
 You need to ensure that `<div id="root"></div>` appears.

 ```html
 <!doctype html>